yunusabd/corewar/README.md

 # corewar
 Corewar is a programming game, where programs (*champions*) with a special set of instructions are executed inside a virtual machine (*vm*).
 The champions utilize these instructions to compete for the vm's memory and ultimately defeat their opponents.
+This project is a 42 school project, and it differs from the original game substantially.

 ![Progress](https://github.com/yunusabd/corewar/raw/master/resources/Debug.gif "Progress")

+1. How does the game work?
+2. How are instructions executed?
+3. Which instructions are possible?
+4. Differences between the original game and the school project

+## How does the game work

 At the beginning of the game, each champions' code gets loaded into the vm at equal distance from each other.
 The vm then places a process at the beginning of the code of each champion.
 The process moves through the code and executes the instructions.
 Instructions have different 'costs' measured in execution cycles.
 The most powerful of the instructions, *lfork*, takes 1000 cycles before execution, time in which the process is dormant and not doing anything.
 While creating a champion, this is one aspect to take into consideration.

+## How are instructions executed?

 Each process has at its disposal a number of *registers*, that it can use to store data (by default 16 registers à 4 bytes).
 The first of these registers holds the player number assigned by the vm.
 For example, a process can copy its player number into the vm, to call *live* for that player: